 Solve critical water supply problems by providing water for uses or users that would otherwise lack an available water supply;

-Provide permanent augmentation of instream flows in critical stream reaches; and/or
+Provide permanent augmentation of instream flows in critical stream reaches where Ecology determines the water will be protected instream from diversion by junior water right holders; and/or

 Are supported by tribes and local communities.

 Potential detriment or injury to existing rights (see RCW 90.42.100(3) and RCW 90.42.040(4)).
 Evaluation of potential injury to existing rights will include, but is not limited to, an assessment of the extent and validity of the proposed mitigating right under RCW 90.03.380 and the water right’s suitability to mitigate the proposed new or existing use(s).
+Same question re “existing uses.”

 Potential impairment of the public interest.
 RCW 90.42.040(4) establishes that exercise of a trust water right may only be authorized if Ecology first determines that the public interest will not be impaired.
 Therefore, Ecology will assess whether exercise of the trust water rights (i.e., use of any mitigated water rights coming out of the water bank), is likely to impair the public interest.

 If Ecology declines a water banking request, or decides to defer a decision to a later date, the applicant may choose to modify and resubmit their request form at any time.
+May the applicant also appeal a denial or deferral to the PCHB?

 Agreements

-If Ecology agrees to proceed with the water banking request, Ecology and the prospective banker will negotiate in attempt to enter into a water banking agreement.
+If Ecology agrees to proceed with the water banking request, Ecology and the prospective banker will negotiate in an attempt to enter into a water banking agreement.
 The purpose of a water banking agreement is to establish mutually-agreed upon terms and conditions that:

 Delineate roles and responsibilities of the water banking entity and Ecology.
 For example, such terms could include but are not limited to establishing the process by which the water banking entity will allot mitigation to new or existing uses.